sujalgopani/Angular/README.md

-selector -> componanent named define which is used in access componanent in other componanent imports -> import the other side to componanent like header,footer [header,footer or any directives] templateurl -> seprate the html file attach styleurl -> seprate css file attach template -> in html write on this ts file
+selector -> componanent named define which is used in access componanent in other componanent imports -> import the other side to componanent like header,footer [header,footer or any directives] templateurl -> seprate the html file attach styleurl -> seprate css file attacg template -> in html write on this ts file

 signal -> take value set or update in componanent